-- Who else needs to be involved in order for us to accomplish our goals?
+- Who else needs to be involved for us to accomplish our goals?

-- How long do we have until we have completed all deliverables and objectives, as well as any other time frames for completion?
+- How long do we have until we have completed all deliverables, objectives, and other time frames?

 Trust (but verify)

-Make sure you trust your outsourced partner, but also verify their trustworthiness.
+Make sure you trust your outsourced partner but also verify their trustworthiness.
 Communication and transparency are two critical aspects to the success of any outsourcing relationship.
-It’s important to communicate with your outsourced partner on a regular basis and ensure that they’re keeping you updated on progress made or issues encountered.
+It’s essential to communicate with your outsourced partner regularly and ensure that they keep you updated on progress made or issues encountered.

 Identify what you need!

-It’s important to identify exactly what you need from an outsourced HR partner and to choose the right provider for your business needs.
-You can build a strong outsourcing employment partnership by making sure that both parties have a crystal-clear idea of each other’s expectations.
+It’s important to identify precisely what you need from an outsourced HR partner and to choose the right provider for your business needs.
+You can build a strong outsourcing employment partnership by ensuring both parties have a crystal-clear idea of each expectation.
 Both parties should work hard at least to meet, but preferably to exceed those expectations together.
-Therefore, to ensure a successful HR outsourcing partnership, you need to be certain about what you’re looking for.
-This will help you choose the right provider for your business needs, and also make sure that both parties understand the other’s expectations.
-You should always identify exactly what you need from an outsourced HR partner.
+Therefore, you must know what you want to ensure a successful HR outsourcing partnership.
+This will help you choose the right provider for your business needs and ensure both parties understand the expectations.
+You should always identify precisely what you need from an outsourced HR partner.

 Here are some ideas about how to do this:

-- Ask yourself whether there are any particular problems with your current processes that could be solved by having someone else handle them on your behalf (e.g., maybe it takes too long for employees to be paid).
-If so, think about how an outsourcing provider could alleviate these issues (e.g., by making payroll run more smoothly).
+- Ask yourself whether any problems with your current processes could be solved by having someone else handle them on your behalf (e.g., it may take too long for employees to be paid).
+If so, consider how an outsourcing provider could alleviate these issues (e.g., by making payroll run more smoothly).

-- Think about whether there are certain functions within HR that would benefit from being provided externally (e.g., would it be valuable to have someone with specialized expertise in recruiting or employee training).
-If so, ask yourself which parts of those functions would work best as outsourced services rather than internal ones—and why this makes sense based on your own expertise with running the business.
+- Consider whether certain HR functions would benefit from being provided externally (e.g., would it be valuable to have someone with specialized expertise in recruiting or employee training).
+If so, ask yourself which parts of those functions would work best as outsourced services rather than internal ones—and why this makes sense based on your business expertise.